 Two-person CPR frees up one person to obtain an automated external defibrillator (AED) and call for emergency assistance while CPR procedures are being performed.

 To perform two-person CPR, follow these guidelines:

 - The first person on the scene should immediately begin offering chest compressions and rescue breaths.
-They should follow a pattern of 30 chest compressions and 2 rescue breaths.
+But make sure someone calls 911 as well.
+The first responder should follow a pattern of 30 chest compressions and 2 rescue breaths.
 Chest compressions should be administered at a rate of approximately 100-120 compressions per minute.
-Additionally, chest compression should be counted out loud to ensure accuracy and clarity.
+Additionally, chest compressions should be counted out loud to ensure accuracy and clarity.

-- The second person should obtain an automated external defibrillator AED if available while the first is administering CPR.
-Additionally, the second person should call for emergency assistance or designate someone specific to do so.
+- The second person should obtain an automated external defibrillator AED if available, while the first is administering CPR.
+Additionally, the second person should call 911 for emergency assistance or designate someone specific to do so.

-- Once the AED is obtained, the second person should begin applying the AED pads while the first is providing chest compressions.
+- Once an AED is obtained, the second person should begin applying its pads while the first is providing chest compressions.